elopio/docs/source/includes/_transactionAPI.md

 // The Ethereum address of Augur's default ReputationToken contract
 // can be obtained by calling `augur.augurNode.getContractAddresses`. var reputationTokenAddress = "0xd2ee83a8a2a904181ccfddd8292f178614062aa0";

-// Setting Augur.sol contract as the spender allows Augur to spend REP on
-// behalf of the address calling `augur.api.ReputationToken.approve`. var _spender = "0x852684b374fe03ab77d06931f1b2831028fd58f5";
+var _spender = "0x852684b374fe03ab77d06931f1b2831028fd58f5";
 var _attotokens = "0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff";
 augur.api.ReputationToken.approve({
   _spender: _spender,
   _value: _attotokens,